chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

     Software engineers interested in reactivity models in general and in web <abbr title="user interface">UI</abbr> and JavaScript in particular.

 date: 2020-09-22T15:15:00-0600
-updated: 2020-09-25T19:20:00-0600
+updated: 2020-09-28T08:40:00-0600

 thanks: >
   [Chris Garrett](https://pzuraq.com) ([@pzuraq](https://github.com/pzuraq)) gave helpful feedback on a draft of this post, as well as helping me understand some of these mechanics better in the first place.
-(All mistakes are mine, not his!)
+[James C. Davis](https://github.com/jamescdavis) and [Nick Morgan](https://github.com/morganick) helped me fix some typos.
+(All mistakes are mine!)

 tags:
   - Ember